ShreyaO-O/NRF24L01-communication/README.md

 ---

-## 1️⃣ Arduino ↔ Raspberry Pi Communication

 ### 🔄 Description

-This setup allows **two-way communication** between an Arduino and a Raspberry Pi.
-The Arduino sends a message, and the Raspberry Pi acknowledges it with a response.
+This setup allows **two-way communication** between an Arduino and a Raspberry Pi and between two Arduinos.
+One sends a message, and the other acknowledges it with a response.

 ### 🛠 Hardware Required